Ahbryant/RedvsBlue-Project/README.md

 Regardless using the search bar and discover screen provided by Kibana and packetbeat I was able to complete the following objectives:

- -Identify the offensive traffic
+ 1. Identify the offensive traffic
- -Find the request for the hidden directory
+ 2. Find the request for the hidden directory
- -Identify the brute force attack
+ 3. Identify the brute force attack
- -Find the WebDAV connection
+ 4. Find the WebDAV connection
- -Identify the reverse shell and meterpreter traffic
+ 5. Identify the reverse shell and meterpreter traffic